leonardoLavagna/leonardoLavagna/README.md

   2. ♟️ **Chess in C**

-     Implementation of the game of chess in C/C++ froma scratch
+     Implementation of the game of chess in C/C++ from scratch
      * GitHub Repository of the project: https://github.com/leonardoLavagna/Chess-in-C

   3. 💱 **Hang Man**